Links to other sites concerned with Aboriginal deaths in police or prison custody.

 Douglas Scott

 Douglas Scott's death was also examined by the RCIADIC.
 Doubts regarding the efficacy of its investigation still linger.
-Douglas' widow, Lettie Scott, has remained resolute in her determination to find out what happened to her husband, including the exhumation of Douglas’s remains – with surprising results.
+Douglas' widow, Letty Scott, has remained resolute in her determination to find out what happened to her husband, including the exhumation of Douglas’s remains – with surprising results.

-Messagestick ABC Two
+ABC News Story Two

-Lettie Scott passed away in late February 2008.
+Letty Scott passed away in February 2008.

-Her fight is not forgotten.
+Letty's fight is not forgotten.

 Wendy Hancock